cnx-user-books/cnxbook-informazioni-utili-psicologia-recensioni-delle-idee-importanti-e-della-ricerca/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/from-referrer/)

-_Informazioni utili Psicologia (Recensioni delle idee importanti e della Ricerca)_ is a textbook published by [OpenStax](https://openstax.org/), a non profit organization that is part of [Rice University](https://www.rice.edu/).
+_Informazioni utili Psicologia (Recensioni delle idee importanti e della Ricerca)_ is a book that was published on [cnx.org](https://cnx.org/).

-The book can be viewed [online](https://github.com/cnx-user-books/cnxbook-informazioni-utili-psicologia-recensioni-delle-idee-importanti-e-della-ricerca/releases/latest), where you can also see a list of contributors.
+An ebook can be downloaded [here](https://github.com/cnx-user-books/cnxbook-informazioni-utili-psicologia-recensioni-delle-idee-importanti-e-della-ricerca/releases/latest), and the book can be viewed online [here](https://github.com/cnx-user-books/cnxbook-informazioni-utili-psicologia-recensioni-delle-idee-importanti-e-della-ricerca/releases/latest).

 ## License
 This book is available under the [Creative Commons Attribution License](./LICENSE) license.